BizOpsAdvisor/payment_automation/README.md

   }'

 ```
+The `INVOICE_API_KEY` value acts as a shared secret.
+Clients must send this
+value in the `X-Api-Key` header on each request.
+Requests without the correct
+header will receive a `403 Forbidden` response.

 Make sure you have authenticated with the Google Cloud SDK so the
 application can access Secret Manager locally:
 ```bash